Some crisis comes slowly, others overnight.

 When your regular income increases, put money into the account to match at least 3 months of income.

 You can go as high as 6 or 9 months’ income in this account, but after that, start thinking about investing in liquid financial assets.

 Security: the main risk, in this case, is the financial meltdown.
-Many countries have bank laws that protect private person’s savings up ta certain sum.
+Many countries have bank laws that protect a private person’s savings up to certain sum.
 Getting your money back in this way takes time.
 The key here is that you have access to the money when you need it.
-You might want to split this money to separate banks and make sure something is left if one bank fails.
+Split this money to separate banks and make sure something is left if one bank fails.

 Liquid financial instruments